RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/attribution/singular.md

 After you've set up the _Purchases SDK_ to send device data to RevenueCat, you can "turn on" the integration and configure the event names from the RevenueCat dashboard.

+> 🚧 Enable Reject IAP without Receipt on Singular
+>
+> RevenueCat's events do not include receipts from the stores, since we validate purchases before triggering events.
+Therefore, do NOT enable the 'Reject IAP without Receipt' setting in Singular's Apps page so these events are accepted in Singular after having been validated by RevenueCat.

 1. Navigate to your project in the RevenueCat dashboard and find the _Integrations_ card in the left menu.
 Select **+ New**

 ![](https://files.readme.io/0087649-app.revenuecat.com_projects_85ff18c7_collaborators_1.png)

 2. Choose **Singular** from the Integrations menu.
 3. Add your Singular API key, and an optional sandbox API key.
 The sandbox API key will be used for any sandbox purchases so you don't have to send them to your production Singular instance.